 I joined the HAI in Spring 2012, started volunteering by working on the newsletter, was co-opted on to the Board a few months later and served on the Board for almost four years, three of them as Chair.

-If you’d like to know a little more about me and Humanist ceremonies in general have a listen to this Doc on One radio documentary that followed me during my training in 2014. http://www.rte.ie/radio1/doconone/2014/1127/663064-a-humanist-milestone/
+If you’d like to know a little more about me and Humanist ceremonies in general please read the thank-you messages on the Naming, Wedding and Funeral pages of this website.
+You can also listen to this Doc on One radio documentary that followed me during my training in 2014. http://www.rte.ie/radio1/doconone/2014/1127/663064-a-humanist-milestone/

-You can see a couple of video clips here.
+You can see a few video clips from wedding ceremonies here.

 To find out more about each ceremony type, how to make a booking, how the process works and for some frequently asked questions, pictures and testimonials please click on the menus at the top or the links below.